Azure/CCOInsights/docs/wiki/GitHub Dashboard - Deployment Guide.md

 # Setup

-Here is the link to the required [bicep][BicepOverview] template that will deploy and connect the architecture presented previously.
+[Here][GitHubDashboardBicepTemplate] is the link to the required [bicep][BicepOverview] template that will deploy and connect the architecture presented previously.

 ## Prerequisites